Workshops + Mentorship + Funding

 The $15K Arts Startup Incubator is supported in part by the Council for the Arts at MIT.

-Criteria and Frequently Asked Questions
+Criteria and FAQ

 Details about eligibility, judging criteria, and common questions.